inkandswitch/backchannel/README.md

 ## Testing

-Open two browsers that are not in private browsing mode.
+Open two browser windows that are not in private browsing mode.
+They can be tabs in the same browser program.
 Opening a private window doesn't work with IndexedDB.

 # Contributors